If someone contacts you out of the blue by phone, email or text message:

 Fraudsters use key times in the tax year as an opportunity to make 'social engineering' attacks.

 These can be:

-Watch out for messages pretending to be from Her Majesty’s Revenue and Customs (HMRC) saying you've received a tax rebate and asking for your account details.
+You should also watch out also for messages pretending to be from HMRC as the end of the tax year approaches.
+These might claim you've received a tax rebate and ask for your account details.